 To mitigate these issues, it's vital for individuals to engage in realistic discussions about what pet ownership truly involves.

-Experts recommend creating a schedule that outlines who will take care of the pets, ensuring everyone understands their roles and expectations.
+Creating a schedule that outlines who will take care of the pets ensures everyone understands their roles and expectations.

 "No" is a full sentence, and OP better practice it when it comes to conversing with their mom